BIO-RSG/PhytoFit/README.md

 **WARNINGS:**
 - Data files will be downloaded to `data/[region]/` subfolders of the PhytoFit repository - Do NOT move them from there or the app will not be able to read them.
 - If possible, please keep the data files if you intend to use them in the future, rather than re-downloading them later, to avoid excessive traffic on the ftp server.
-- "Science-quality" products are updated quarterly (Jan 1, Apr 1, Jul 1, and Oct 1 of each year) up to the end of the previous quarter.
-Any data that is < 3 months old is "Near Real Time" (NRT).
+- Any data that is < 3 months old is "Near Real Time" (NRT) quality.
+NRT data is replaced with "Science quality" data after it becomes available, following the 3-month lag.
 More info <a href="https://lance.modaps.eosdis.nasa.gov/data/difference.php">here</a>.

 ## Running